Configure IT data block signing

 [main] blockSignSize=0 ...

 The IT data signature information for each index with IT data signing enabled is stored in the signature database.
 Set the value of the

-blockSignatureDatabase attribute to the name of the database where Splunk should store IT signature data.
+blockSignatureDatabase attribute to the name of the database where IT signature data should be stores.
 This is a global setting that applies to all indexes:

 The default database name is